msberends/AMR/README.md

 - Provides an **all-in-one solution** for antimicrobial resistance (AMR) data analysis in a One Health approach
-- Peer-reviewed, used in over 175 countries, available in 28 languages
+- **Peer-reviewed**, used in over 175 countries, available in 28 languages
 - Generates **antibiograms** - WISCA for empiric coverage estimates, or traditional/syndromic for AMR surveillance
 - Provides the **full microbiological taxonomy** of ~97 000 distinct